 The final stormwater management system will consist of conveyance systems which will include catch basins, yard drains, culverts, grass-lined swales/dikes and underground infiltration areas where required.
-The remainder of the drainage area will remain undisturbed with natural vegetation remaining.
+Operations and maintenance of the stormwater management system is included in Appendix O. The remainder of the drainage area will remain undisturbed with natural vegetation remaining.